thearchitector/parley/README.md

 - Mute your mic and camera.
   - Audio mute indicators on yourself and participants.

+## Anti-features

+- Breakout rooms.
+- Session recording.

 ## To Do

-- Screen name.
+1. Screen name.
-- Chat.
+2. Chat.
-- Legitimate error handling.
+3. Legitimate error handling.

    - Don't allow connecting to invalid rooms (`.on("error") with invalid-peer type`)
    - Kick everyone out if the host disconnects.
      - or ... transfer host? i think this word be pretty trivial - just pick a client, send a packet saying "set `isHost` and the list of original host's `connectedParticipants`" -- they may already have the latter information via either of the cached mappings.

-- Mobile site (no video, chat only).
+4. Mobile site (no video, audio + chat only).
-- Performance
+5. Performance

    - Restrict local video to 640p using [sdp transform or media constraints](https://stackoverflow.com/questions/71838689/how-to-use-sdptransform-in-peerjs-for-high-quality-audio-bitrate)
    - Restrict outgoing video to 144p.
+   - Frame rate?
    - Spoke-style communication? (instead of each connecting to every other, they all connect to the host which sends AV/data to every other)
      - Not immediately obvious if this is a better design -- it reduces the total number of conns, but at least doubles latency for each one

 ## License